-Cinnamon Bark (Cinnamon zeylanicum), Cumin (Cuminum cyminum), Frankincense (Boswelia Frereana), Dill (Anethum graveolens), Ravensara (Ravensara aromatica), Thyme Thymol/carvacrol (Thymus vulgaris), Rosemary (Rosmarinus officinalis), Geranium (Pelargonium graveolens), Eucalyptus Radiata, Oregano (Origanum vulgare), Clary Sage (Salvia sclarea), German Chamomile (Matricaria recutita)
+Cinnamon Bark (Cinnamon zeylanicum), Cumin (Cuminum cyminum), Frankincense (Boswelia frereana/carterii), Dill (Anethum graveolens), Ravensara (Ravensara aromatica), Thyme Thymol/carvacrol (Thymus vulgaris), Rosemary ct verbenone (Rosmarinus officinalis), Geranium x asperum (Pelargonium graveolens), Eucalyptus radiata, Oregano (Origanum vulgare), Clary Sage (Salvia sclarea), German Chamomile (Matricaria recutita)

 Children?
 Suitable topically if diluted at 0.35% (3 drops Absolve to 1oz carrier) due to Cinnamon Bark and Oregano (potential skin irritants).
 Not orally for children under 6.
 Low risk mucus membrane irritation when diffused.
 See Safety information below for more information.